VBForumsCommunity/VB6Porter/README.md

 * VB6Porter addin dll - VB6 IDE upgrades with full access/control over the VBA object model, allowing developers to combine/port modules etc between VB6/VBA object models.
 VBA 6.5 has some unique features that the extensibility model 5.3/6.0 does not have, including but not limited to, a precompile option and line error parsing abilities.
 It serves as a code repository for API delarations and NameSpace classes, allowing the VB6 code editor instant access to insert code module information into the current development project, from the VBA project space.
 * VBA65 Host dll (clsVBA65.cls) - yields the VBA object model to the parent addin VB6Porter
 * VBA65 Host dll (clsAPCVBA65.cls) - yields the  VBA object model to the host class clsVBA65.cls
+* VBA65 addin dll (AutoIndenter.dll) - provides the same code editing features, and automatic indentation in the VBA IDE (optional)

 https://www.youtube.com/watch?v=4fLTDP0hEzU